wpcarvalho/PPSRawToDigi/README.md

-# totem-offline software
+# ctpps-offline software

-Totem offline software bases on CMSSW framework and provides plugins that simulate and reconstruct beam interactions in Totem experiment.
+CTPPPS offline software bases on CMSSW framework.

 ## release/8.0.X

-Release 8.0.X contains some of modules from release/7.0.4, responsible for recunstruction, migrated to newer version of cms framework.
+Release 8.0.X contains some of modules responsible for recunstruction, migrated to newer version of cms framework.

 ### Getting started